vl4ds/Documentation/device-type-developers-guide/tiles-metadata.rst

 State
 -----

-Each tile can have on more *state* definitions.
+Each tile can have one or more *state* definitions.

 Back to our switch example, consider the switch tile definition: